gordonjaychan1/UsamiRikaDojo/README.md

 how to do blog?

-make the loading screen have a spinner/skeleton?
+make loading screen have a spinner/skeleton/look fancy?

 toggling btwn languages in profile section makes it bounce; fix it